Are you stuck as a junior developer… forever?

 - how to test at different layers, maximizing the usefulness of your tests

 With the skills you learn in RubySteps, you’ll create clean, well-tested, professional code.
-You never have to waste another day working with sloppy, untested code.
-Buy RubySteps, and you’ll be enjoying clean, professional code in no time.
+Buy RubySteps, and you’ll finally build the skills you need to become a senior developer.

 What happens after I buy?

 You will get instant access to the RubySteps ebook via SendOwl download.

 Will your ebook really make me a senior developer?

 I can’t promise that… that’s way beyond my control.
 I can promise you that if you don’t know the material presented in RubySteps, you have almost no shot of becoming a senior developer.

 In other words: the material in RubySteps isn’t the only thing you need to be a senior developer, but it is a necessary part.

 I can’t afford a $49 ebook…